 PRESS STATEMENT ON CYPRUS BY PRESIDENT OF SECURITY COUNCIL

-Following is the text of the press statement made today by the President of the Security Council, Alfonso Valdivieso (Colombia), on Cyprus:
+Following is the text of today's press statement on Cyprus by the President of the Security Council, Sergey Lavrov (Russian Federation):